 Cyber operations specialist in the military

-- 10 Weeks of Basic Combat Training or boot camp.
+- 10 weeks or more of Basic Combat Training or boot camp.

-- 25 Weeks of Advanced Individual Training (AIT), where you learn the duties of an Army Cyber Operations Specialist (MOS 17C).
+- 25 Weeks of Advanced Individual Training (AIT), where you learn the duties of an Operations Specialist (MOS 17C career designator for the Army).

 - Demonstrate self-discipline, intelligence, and confidence.